loverdos/aquarium/doc/manual/source/devguide.rst

     receivedMillis: 12346
   }

-- *id:* [``string``] A per message unique string.
+- *id* [``string``] A per message unique string.
 Should be able to identify messages of the same type uniquely across Aquarium clients.
 Preferably a SHA-1.
--  *occurredMillis:* [``long``] The timestamp at the event creation time.
+- *occurredMillis* [``long``] The timestamp at the event creation time.
 In milliseconds since the epoch.
-- *receivedMillis:* [``long``] For Aquarium internal use.
+- *receivedMillis* [``long``] For Aquarium internal use.
 Clients should not set a value.
 If a value is set, it will be overwritten upon receipt.

 In the following sections, we describe the exact format of each one of the concrete messages that Aquarium can process.